oracle/weblogic-kubernetes-operator/documentation/4.0/content/introduction/platforms/environments.md

 OpenShift can be a cloud platform or can be deployed on premises.

-- Operator 3.4.0+ is certified for use on OpenShift Container Platform 4.10.4+ with Kubernetes 1.23+.
-- Operator v3.4.4 is certified for use on:
+- Operator v3.4.6 is certified for use on:
   - OpenShift Container Platform 4.9.50 with Kubernetes 1.22, RedHat OpenShift Mesh 2.3, and Istio 1.14.
+  - OpenShift Container Platform 4.10.20 with Kubernetes 1.23, RedHat OpenShift Mesh 2.2.1, and Istio 1.14.
+  - OpenShift Container Platform 4.11.6 with Kubernetes 1.24, RedHat OpenShift Mesh 2.2.3, and Istio 1.12.9.
+  -
+- Operator v4.0.5 is certified for use on:
-  - OpenShift Container Platform 4.11.0 with Kubernetes 1.24, RedHat OpenShift Mesh 2.3, and Istio 1.14.
+  - OpenShift Container Platform 4.11.30 with Kubernetes 1.24, RedHat OpenShift Mesh 2.3.2, and Istio 1.14.5.
+  - OpenShift Container Platform 4.12.2 with Kubernetes 1.25, RedHat OpenShift Mesh 2.3.2, and Istio 1.14.5.

 To accommodate OpenShift security requirements:
 - For security requirements to run WebLogic Server in OpenShift, see the [OpenShift]({{<relref "/security/openshift.md">}}) documentation.